joling6027/JobHub/README.md

-# JobHub
-A job portal web application using HTML, CSS, JS with BootStrap for front-end and PHP for back-end with MySQL database.

-## Introduction
+## JoBHub

-Job Hub is an application for searching, applying jobs as well as maintaining all the data behind the screen.
-Users can view job lists as well as job descriptions without logging in.
-However, only members who registered in the Job Hub can apply for jobs.
-Meanwhile, admins have their own page where they can create, maintaining, viewing jobs, and manage users.
-Applications will be saved into database and retrieve in admin page for them to manage and review.
-For the feature details, please see below feature list.
+JobHub is a comprehensive job portal that connects job seekers with potential employers.
+With a user-friendly interface and robust functionality, JobHub makes it easy for job seekers to search and apply for jobs, and for employers to post job openings and review resumes.

-## Features
+### Features

 - User Landing page:
 Landing page for all users to browse the job postings